-Domestic revenue increased for the first quarter of fiscal 2010 when compared to the first quarter of fiscal 2009; however, the percent of total revenue decreased to 13% from 18%, respectively.
-Export revenue as a percentage of total revenue was 87% for the first quarter of fiscal 2010, compared to 82% for the first quarter of fiscal 2009.
+Domestic revenue increased for the second quarter and first six months of fiscal 2010 when compared to the second quarter and first six months of fiscal 2009; however, the percent of total revenue remained flat.
+Export revenue as a percentage of total revenue was 88% and 88% for the second quarter and first six months of fiscal 2010, compared to 84% and 83% for the second quarter and first six months of fiscal 2009.
 Export revenue as a percentage of overall revenue increased primarily due to strength of customers in our Asia Pacific and Japan markets.
-We believe the export market to Asia Pacific will remain the primary source of our revenue due to more favorable business conditions in Asia Pacific and a continuing trend towards outsourcing of manufacturing by North American and European customers to Asia Pacific.
-Revenue from Japan increased across all end markets.
+We believe the export market to Asia Pacific will remain the primary source of our revenue due to more favorable business conditions and a continuing trend towards outsourcing of manufacturing by North American and European customers to Asia Pacific.
+Revenue from the Japan region was particularly strong and attributed to increases across all end markets.